turingschool/accelerated-mod-0/conditionals.md

 <div class="s-card">
   <h3><code>elsif</code> statements</h3>
-  <p>In an <code>irb</code> session, write code that defines an <code>age</code> variable and assign it to an Integer.
+  <p>Write code that defines an <code>age</code> variable and assign it to an Integer.
 Then, write code that will print out the String "Welcome to the Website" only if the user is 21 or older.
 If the user is under the age of 2, print out "How are you even on this device?".</p>
 </div>
 <br>